 The program has a list of partner web sites where its protections turn on automatically, and you can specify up to 100 other web sites to protect.

 Rapport protects your personal data by creating a secure tunnel between your browser and your bank (or the website you are logging in to) and so it keeps you safe from Man-in-the-Browser malware and Man-in-the-Middle attacks.
 All browsers are checked for unauthorized modifications before launching to prevent Man-in-the-Browser malware infections and information theft.
 Trusteer Rapport also secures browsers' memory to avoid malicious code injection.
 Plus it is well capable of removing financial malware all by itself - but do not ditch your anti-virus and anti-malware programs, for Rapport detects and removes only certain types of malware.

 Keylogging protection is provided by encrypting all keystrokes that reach your Internet browser.

 Phishing protection is provided like this - if you enter a protected user name/password combination on an unknown page, Rapport will pop up a warning that asks to verify you are on the correct site.
 This way, you will not enter your Twitter password on itwittier.com or twiitter.com, for example.

-Trusteer Rapport does update itself automatically to provide best protection from newest threats, but the updates are not big in size and do not cause any delays.
+Trusteer Rapport/Endpoint Protection does update itself automatically to provide best protection from newest threats, but the updates are not big in size and do not cause any delays.

-Rapport works with and protects most major Internet browsers - Microsoft Internet Explorer (including even the Metro/Modern UI version of IE 10), Mozilla Firefox, Google Chrome and Apple Safari.
+Rapport works in major Internet browsers - Microsoft Internet Explorer (including even the Metro/Modern UI version of IE 10 and 11), Mozilla Firefox, Google Chrome and Apple Safari.
 Sadly, Opera is not supported yet.